Stochastically-induced bistability in chemical reaction systems: Description of the process

 The change in the species count is clearly unbiased $\mu_N(x)=\sum_{y=0 \lor N-2x}^{2x\land N} yp_{x,y}=x$, with variance

-Then Assumption~${7.\!\!}^*$ will hold if $\gamma(x,N)=\tgamma^2 N$ and $\tsig^2(x)=\frac12x(1-x)$, since for (${7.\!\!}^*$a) we have
+Then assumption (${7}^*$) will hold if $\gamma(x,N)=\tgamma^2 N$ and $\tsig^2(x)=\frac{1}2x(1-x)$, since for (${7}^*$.a) we have

-and using tail bounds for the hypergeometric distribution, \cite{Ch}, $\sum_{y=x+N\Delta}^N p_{x,y}\le e^{-2\Delta^2N}$ independently of $x$, and for (${7.\!\!}^*$b) we have
+and using tail bounds for the hypergeometric distribution \cite{Ch} $\sum_{y=x+N\Delta}^N p_{x,y}\le e^{-2\Delta^2N}$ independently of $x$, and for (${7}^*$.b) we have

-{\bf Example (Bin):} Another example would be to sample with replacement from the population in which each offspring picks its type randomly from any individual in the parent generation.
+\end{example*} \begin{example*}[(Bin)] Another example would be to sample with replacement from the population in which each offspring picks its type randomly from any individual in the parent generation.
 If the initial count is $X_A=x$, then the count in the next generation has the binomial distribution

-This form of resampling is used in (the haploid version of) the Wright-Fisher model for genetic drift (e.g. \cite{DurDNA} Sec 1.2.).
-It is also used as the prototype of a splitting mechanism of simple `independent segregation' of division of cells \cite{Pa2}.
-This distribution is again unbiased, and Assumption~${7.\!\!}^*$ will hold if $\gamma(x,N)=\frac12\tgamma^2 N$ for some constant $\tgamma^2>0$.
-Using similar arguments as above, it is then easy to show that both (${7.\!\!}^*$a) and (${7.\!\!}^*$b) will hold with $\tsig^2(x)=\frac{1}{2}x(1-x)$.
+This form of resampling is used in (the haploid version of) the Wright--Fisher model for genetic drift (e.g., \cite{DurDNA} Section~1.2).
+It is also used as the prototype of a splitting mechanism of simple ``independent segregation'' of division of cells \cite{Pa2}.
+This distribution is again unbiased, and assumption (${7}^*$) will hold if $\gamma(x,N)=\frac{1}2\tgamma^2 N$ for some constant $\tgamma ^2>0$.
+Using similar arguments as above, it is then easy to show that both (${7}^*$.a) and (${7}^*$.b) will hold with $\tsig ^2(x)=\frac{1}{2}x(1-x)$. \end{example*}

-{\bf Example (Bern):} Finally, the simplest example of a splitting/resampling mechanism is to have a single amount error in the daughter cell (or the next generation), and to have the rate at which the error occurs be proportional to both the current amount $X_A=x$ and the amount of $X_B=N-x$.
-Errors from imperfect division will result in $\pm$ change with equal probability This distribution is clearly unbiased, and Assumption~${7.\!\!}^*$ will hold if the rate of error occurrences is $\gamma(x,N)=\frac 12\tgamma^2 N^2\frac xN(1-\frac xN)$ for some $\tgamma^2>0$, with the limiting variance $\tsig^2(x)=\frac12x(1-x)$. \\ This form of resampling is used in the Moran model for genetic drift (e.g. \cite{DurDNA} Sec 1.5.).
-It is also used in \cite{Pa2} as an example of an `ordered segregation' splitting mechanism for cell division (self volume exclusion partitioning error, \cite{Pa2} Supporting Information p5).
-In a cellular system it could also be described as a set of balanced reactions $A+B\to2A, A+B\to 2B$ with mass-action dynamics and appropriately scaled rate constants.
+\begin{example*}[(Bern)] Finally, the simplest example of a splitting/resampling mechanism is to have a\vadjust{\goodbreak} single amount error in the daughter cell (or the next generation), and to have the rate at which the error occurs be proportional to both the current amount $X_A=x$ and the amount of $X_B=N-x$.
+Errors from imperfect division will result in $\pm$ change with equal probability

+This distribution is clearly unbiased, and assumption (${7}^*$) will hold if the rate of error occurrences is $\gamma(x,N)=\frac{1}2\tgamma^2 N^2\frac{x}N(1-\frac{x}N)$ for some $\tgamma^2>0$, with the limiting variance $\tsig^2(x)=\frac{1}2x(1-x)$. \\ This form of resampling is used in the Moran model for genetic drift (e.g., \cite{DurDNA} Section~1.5).
+It is also used in \cite{Pa2} as an example of an ``ordered segregation'' splitting mechanism for cell division (self volume exclusion partitioning error, \cite{Pa2} Supporting Information).
+In a cellular system it could also be described as a set of balanced reactions $A+B\to2A, A+B\to2B$ with mass-action dynamics and appropriately scaled rate constants. \end{example*}